Arcanearth house rules for D&D 5th Edition

-Resting for a full day (at least 20 hours not doing anything strenuous) allows recovery of 3 hit points per level plus 3x constitution bonus.
+Resting for a full day (24 hours not doing anything strenuous such as fighting, exploring, traveling, spellcasting) allows recovery of 3 hit points per level plus 3x constitution bonus.
 Example: a 5th level fighter with 16 constitution can regain 15+9 or 24 hit points per day of full rest.

 Wizards regain ALL spells slots after a long rest (this is true of all spell-casters).
 Wizards ALSO can regain a few spell slots once per day after finishing a short rest (1 hour): The Spell Slots can have a combined level that is equal to or less than half your wizard level (rounded up), and none of the slots can be 6th level or higher.
 For example, if you’re a 4th-level wizard, you can recover up to two levels worth of Spell Slots.
 You can recover either a 2nd-level spell slot or two 1st-level Spell Slots.
 See pages 114-115 of guide.

 Wizard Spell Books

 Creating a new or backup spell book costs 100gp in materials for the first 10 levels of spells copied into the new book (1000gp total).
 After that, cost to transcribe spells into the ‘backup’ book is as normal.
 These Spells cannot be read, copied or cast directly from ‘backup’ spell books, as is possible with scrolls or the original ‘primary’ spellbook.
 Wizards can create any number of ‘backup’ spell books.
 If the original spellbook is lost, one existing backup can be designated as the wizards new ‘primary’ spellbook.